micahco/spmd/README.md

 And if Spotify is closed:

 ```
-$ spotify-now -i "%title by %artist" -e "Spotify is closed"
+$ spotify-now -i "%title by %track" -e "Spotify is closed"
 Spotify is closed
 ```